Dynatrace/dynatrace-automation-tools/docs/Site-Reliability-Guardian/example-pipelines/Gitlab/readme.md

 # GitLab integration

-You can copy and paste the following code in your GitLab pipeline to integrate a CICD process with quality gates.
+You can copy and paste the following code in your GitLab pipeline to integrate a CI/CD process with quality gates.

 ```
 trigger_evaluation_and_receive_result: